 - starts no earlier than May 1 and ends no later than September 1; and

 - pays according to the STEP pay scale.

 Apply for STEP funding to hire a student

 At this time, we're not accepting applications for the STEP subsidy.

 - Review the application guidelines.

-- Complete your application for Yukon business owners.
+- Complete your Employer Application/Agreement form.
 This form works best if you use Internet Explorer and Adobe Reader.

 - Submit your application before the deadline.